hapax/hapax.github.io/assets/maximal.md

 If Einstein's notion is correct, then *the speed of light* is unchanged by taking a ruler-clock system (for measuring position and time) and giving a boost to its velocity.
-In general, we call this
+In general, we use "boost" to refer to this process of imparting velocity to a ruler-clock system.